-Subject Code AMA2111 Subject Title Mathematics I Credit Value 3 Level 2 Pre-requisite AMA1101 or AMA1102 or AMA1120 or AMA1500 Co-requisite/ Exclusion Exclusion: AMA2007, AMA2308, AMA2380, AMA2511, AMA2882, AMA290 Objectives This subject aims to introduce students to the basic principles and techniques of engineering mathematics.
+Subject Code AMA2111 Subject Title Mathematics I Credit Value 3 Level 2 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AMA1007, AMA1101, AMA1102, AMA1120, AMA1130 or AMA1500 Exclusion: AMA2007, AMA2008, AMA2308, AMA2380, AMA2511, AMA2882 and AMA290 Objectives This subject aims to introduce students to the basic principles and techniques of engineering mathematics.
 Emphasis will be on the understanding of fundamental concepts as well as applications of mathematical methods in solving practical problems in science and engineering.
-Intended Learning Outcomes Upon completion of the subject, students will be able to: a. apply mathematical reasoning to analyze essential features of different problems in science and engineering; b. extend their knowledge of mathematical and numerical techniques and adapt known solutions in various situations; c. develop and extrapolate the mathematical concepts in synthesizing and solving new problems d. demonstrate abilities of logical and analytical thinking; e. search for useful information in the process of problem solving.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes a. apply mathematical reasoning to analyze essential features of different problems in science and engineering; b. extend their knowledge of mathematical and numerical techniques and adapt known solutions in various situations; c. develop and extrapolate the mathematical concepts in synthesizing and solving new problems d. demonstrate abilities of logical and analytical thinking; e. search for useful information in the process of problem solving.
 Subject Synopsis/ Indicative Syllabus Algebra of complex numbers Complex numbers, geometric representation, complex exponential functions, n-th roots of a complex number.
 Linear algebra Systems of linear equations, vector spaces, inner product and orthogonality, eigenvalues and eigenvectors, applications.
 Ordinary differential equations ODE of first and second order, linear systems, Laplace transforms, Convolution theorem, applications to mechanical vibrations and simple circuits.
 Differential calculus of functions of several variables Partial derivatives, total differential, chain rule, Taylor's expansion, maxima and minima, directional derivatives, Lagrange multipliers, implicit differentiation, applications.
 Teaching/Learning Methodology The subject will be delivered mainly through lectures and tutorials.
 The lectures aim to provide the students with an integrated knowledge required for the understanding and application of mathematical concepts and techniques.
 Tutorials will mainly be used to develop students' problem solving ability.